-There are ways to make solo travel affordable.
-Cheap solo travel can be amazing.
-Free travel experiences are there to be found.
+There are number of ways that solo travel can be expensive.
+More importantly, there are many ways to make it affordable.
+There are also cheap and free solo travel experiences to be found.
 With the help of our readers and my personal experience, I'm pleased to share the top tips for how to solo travel on a budget.

-In addition to all the money-saving tips below, you might also want to earn money as you travel.
-Read 14 Ways to Make Money As You Travel: Long and Short-term.
+You might also want to consider earning money as you travel.
+Read How To Make Money As You Travel: Tips for People Who Don’t Blog.

 The single supplement is what every solo traveler hates.
 If I mention that I have a blog about solo travel people will pipe up with, “You know what I don't like about solo travel?”
 I always know the answer.
 Here are some tips on how to avoid the single supplement.